Advanced Systematic Reviews and Meta-Analysis

 THE COURSE COVERS THE FOLLOWING TOPICS:

-Day 1: Steps in developing a meta-analysis and analysis plan: Hypothesis generation, data extraction and validation, determining the outcome and effect measure to be used, selecting between fixed and random effects models, assessing heterogeneity, bias and study quality
+Day 1: Steps in developing a meta-analysis and analysis plan: Hypothesis generation, literature search, data extraction, determining the outcome and effect measure to be used, selecting between fixed and random effects models, assessing heterogeneity and study quality, rating the certainty of evidence, reporting guidelines; frequentist direct comparison, must-haves in any analysis